Can you learn to be more charismatic? Behavioral Investigator Vanessa Van Edwards thinks so.

 5. Gaze deeply (in a not-too-creepy way, of course)

-Should you work on being charismatic?
+Should you work on being more charismatic?

 If you want to get ahead in the world, have healthier relationships with the people in your life including your family, your kids, partners, co-workers, clients, and others you interact with, the answer is yes.

-Get over social anxiety
+Acknowledge your social anxiety

-Habits of good listeners
+Practice the habits of good listeners

 - They remember what you tell them.
 The next time you see them, they’ll ask “How was Hawaii?” because they remember from your last conversation that you were heading there.